EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

 ## External Citations (with bibtex)
 1. Confirm that there is a References section in the book, and that it is included in the ` _bookdown.yml `.
-If not see the book here: ` EML-BP-doc/ ` for an example to copy.
+If not see this book: ` EML-BP-doc/ ` for an example to copy.
 1. Create entry: Add a bibtex-style entry for the resource you want to cite to the book.bib file in the respective book.
-1. Cite it: like this: `EML schema documentation [@EML_2019]`
+1. Cite it: in a page, cite like this: `EML schema documentation [@EML_2019]`
-   1. ` [@key] ` means the citation will be enclosed in parens. ` @key `, it won't.
+   1. The ` [@key] ` syntax means the citation will be enclosed in parens.
+Without the square brackets, ` @key `, it won't.
 1. Bookdown does the rest:
    1. inserts the citation into the text in place of the key
-   1. creates a References section to the bottom of the *page* you added the citation with a formatted entry
+   1. creates a References section to the bottom of the *page* containing a formatted entry
    1. adds formatted entry to the references section at the end of the *book*
 1. See an example at ` EML-BP-doc/index.md `